 What is Payment Processing?

-a merchant (or seller) and a consumer.
+In a nutshell, payment processing is the transaction that happens between a merchant (or seller) and a consumer.
 The act of completing the transaction, either via credit or debit card is part of that processing.

 While there are many other forms of payment that customers use (bitcoin, check, cash, etc…), when we talk about payment processing, we’re only referring to transactions with credit or debit cards.

 Understanding Different Payment Processing Companies

 Payment processor companies handle the transaction between you and the buyer.
 Think of them as a type of mediator of the sale.
 Some of the more well-known mediators include Stripe payment processing, Square payment processing, and PayPal payment processing.